 - In the evening, continue with steps 3 through 7 and let the cinnamon rolls mature in the baking tray overnight.

 - On Sunday morning, brush the risen rolls with melted butter, sprinkle them with cinnamon sugar, bake, and glaze.

 German Cinnamon Rolls (Zimtschnecken)Course: Breakfast, BrunchCuisine: GermanDifficulty: Medium

-Authentic German cinnamon rolls; soft, fluffy and slightly sticky, with a intense cinnamon flavor and a simple apricot glaze.
+Authentic German cinnamon rolls; soft, fluffy, and slightly sticky, with an intense cinnamon flavor and a fruity apricot glaze.

 525 g / 18.5 oz all-purpose wheat flour